Things to do in Saint Joseph Missouri

 Krug Park.

-Krug Park can found at Parkway St. Joseph's northern end in Saint Joseph.
-The park is known for its extensive landscaping, flowerbeds and structures that are inspired by the Italian Renaissance.
-This park is a favorite destination for residents as well as visitors to the city.
+Krug Park is located in Saint Joseph at the northernmost end of Parkway St. Joseph.
+It boasts extensive landscaping and flowerbeds as well as Italian Renaissance-style structures.
+This park is popular with both city residents and tourists.
 You can find many things to do at this park, including a nature path, playground, and cafe.

 The Krug family donated 140 acres to the park and gave it its current size and shape in 1936.
-Over the years, many changes have been made to this park, such as the addition of a castle playground or a wading lake.
-The park is also home one of Northwest Missouri's most extensive outdoor light displays.
+Over the years, several improvements have been made to the park, including a castle play area and a wading pool.
+One of the most impressive outdoor light displays in Northwest Missouri is located in the park.

 Visitors to St. Joseph, Missouri love Krug Park.
 Krug Park transforms into a magical, lighted palace during the holidays.
 You can visit the park free of charge.
 Donations can be made to the park for upkeep or new exhibits.
-This park is visited annually by more than 100,000 people.
+This park receives more than 100,000 visitors each year.

 Top Restaraunts in St. Joseph MO